-Speedwells are pretty little flowers, blue through to purples and almost white.
+Speedwells are very pretty little flowers, blue through to purples and almost white.
 There are lots of them, over 20 different species and lots live in disturbed or cultivated land, however there are 5 which you might find in woodlands.
 So I am going to deal with them in a similar way to how I approached the violets ie all in one hit.
 Wood Speedwell is one of the species with quite large flowers but even these are not huge.
 They make their ‘show’ by having several flowers and being quite bright.
 To many people they are just Speedwell and they perhaps are not aware that there are so many types.
 I find them all a bit of a nightmare but hopefully my ID chart which I will present below will help you sort them out.
 I have relied quite heavily on the Stace guide for the info so blame him not me if it does not work.

 Before we get started a little anecdote.
 I recall a conversation I had with a student who was on a field course at the East Anglian Field Study Centre.
 I would point out at the outset that I only ever had one conversation like the one I am about to describe in 25 years of running the center.